Skip to main content

 Scaffolded comprehension and translation for novices

-On the Primary/Y7 page of my frenchteacher site I have a collection of tasks which help novice pupils with their French comprehenesion, translation skills and writing.
+On the Primary/Y7 page of my frenchteacher site I have a collection of tasks which help novice pupils with their French comprehension, translation skills and writing.
 Below is an example.
-In the original Word documeng the parallel French and English texts are presented in landscape, side by side.
+In the original Word document the parallel French and English texts are presented in landscape, side by side.
 I choose the gaps to suit the level of a typical Y7 class, but teachers can edit them to make the ask easier or harder.

 There is a progression in the lesson, since students move from initial scaffolded comprehension towards their own simple writing.
 Some classes could go further than my suggestion of five easy sentences to write.